corticon/corticon.js-samples/README.md

 This repository contains sample decision services and examples for using Corticon.js across a variety of JavaScript environments.

+## Quick Start

+1. Choose a track from the sample index below.
+2. Open that folder's README for setup and run instructions.
+3. For import-ready Studio assets, start with [Importable Rule Projects](Importable-Rule-Projects/README.md).

 ## What is Corticon.js?

 Corticon.js is a powerful rules engine that allows you to define, deploy, and execute business rules as JavaScript.
 With Corticon.js, you can automate decision-making processes by embedding rules directly into your applications, whether they run in the browser, on mobile devices, or in serverless/cloud environments.